millisom/GluGuide/README.md

 ## How to run the Project

-Please refere to the [README.md](/gluGuideSetup/README.md) inside the `gluGuideSetup` folder to have an overview on how to run this project.
+Please refer to the [README.md](/gluGuideSetup/README.md) inside the `gluGuideSetup` folder to have an overview on how to run this project.